BobrovAndrey/Bitrix24Sender/README.md

 Work with "got" https://www.npmjs.com/package/got

 ## How to use
-1. Require necessary method from bitrix24Sender.js
+1. Clone or download
+2. Install latest version of [node.js](https://nodejs.org/en/)
+3. ```npm i got``` from your terminal in directory with Birtri24Parser
-2. Select on of available methods from "sender" object and call it with discord webhook URL and payload (header param are optional)
+3. Select on of available methods from "sender" object and call it with discord webhook URL and payload (header param are optional)

 #### Discord webhook usage example
 ``
 const { post } = require('../bitrix24Sender')